phalcon-orphanage/docs/es-es/url.md

 <a name='custom-url'></a>

-## Implementing your own URL Generator
+## Implementando tu Propio Generador de URLs

 The [Phalcon\Mvc\UrlInterface](api/Phalcon_Mvc_UrlInterface) interface must be implemented to create your own URL generator replacing the one provided by Phalcon.